-All Provision Maps, Personalised Learning Plans, Statements of SEN, EHCPs and other information in relation to the SEND of the pupils are kept in locked filing cabinets around the Academy.
+All documents from health sent to school in relation to the SEND of the pupils are kept in locked filing cabinets in the Inclusion Office.
 Information stored electronically is on the academy's secure server.
-Relevant information is copied and given to the class teacher, support staff and parents.
+Relevant information is shared with the class teacher, support staff and parents where necessary.

-Any Child Protection, Child In Need or other Social Care paperwork will be kept in a locked fireproof cupboard in the Head teacher's office.
+Any Child Protection, Child In Need or other Social Care paperwork will be kept electronically.
 All copies of paperwork will be kept for the number of years specified in the regulations and will remain confidential.

-13. Reviewing the policy
+14. Reviewing the Policy